apache/jackrabbit-oak/oak-doc/src/site/markdown/security/accesscontrol.md

 - `AbstractAccessControlList`: abstract base implementation of the `JackrabbitAccessControlList` interface
     - `ImmutableACL`: immutable subclass of `AbstractAccessControlList`
     - `ACE`: abstract subclass that implements common methods of a mutable access control list.
+- `ReadPolicy`: implementation of `NamedAccessControlPolicy` used to represent the configured [readable paths](permission/default.html#configuration).

 #### Restriction Management